 Pursuant to Local Rule, counsel for Plaintiffs has conferred in good faith to resolve the issues contained herein by contacting counsel for Defendant.
 Counsel for Defendant indicated that she was unable to agree to the relief requested at this time (which Defendant has already opposed, via its Doc.
 8 filing).
 Should Defendant alter this position in the future, the Plaintiff will file a proposed consent order.

-As denoted in the “Wage Scale” form, Defendant’s employees are paid a “Bonus Rate” in addition to the “Base Rate” for overtime work.
+As denoted in the “Wage Scale” form, the Defendant’s employees are paid a “Bonus Rate” in addition to the “Base Rate” for overtime work.
 However, Defendant has a pattern and practice of calculating overtime by excluding the “Bonus Rate” from the calculation of the overtime rate.

 The “Base Rate” was the only rate used by Defendant to calculate its employee’s overtime rate as proven by Plaintiff’s Declaration and wage statement attached hereto as Exhibits B and C. Although this “Base Rate” varied over time, the fact that Defendant excluded the “Bonus Rate” from its overtime calculations of all of its all Caregivers and Companion Sitters is universal.